holly-cummins/pact-quarkus-sweater-demo/demo-script.md

         //  assertEquals("pink", sweater.getColour());
     }
 ```
-5. Update the implementation in `SweaterResource` to wrap the invocation in a `try` and
+5. Update the implementation in `SweaterResource` to wrap the invocation in a `try` and catch.
+Shortcut is cmd-opt-T-6.
 ```java
      } catch (Exception e) {
             throw new NotFoundException(order.getColour());